Acrylic on paper painting:‘Farne Islands and Black Point’

 The richness here is surprising.
 As an artist, the shapes and texture are enthralling.
-Then there's the wildlife, the light on the sea and in the distance the ver changing silhouettes of the islands.
+Then there's the wildlife, the light on the sea, and in the distance the various changing silhouettes of the islands.

 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper

 In another three years, when I'd like to think I'll be there again, who knows where my painting skills will be.
-It'll be a fabulous artistic adventure as it always is no doubt.
+It'll be a fabulous artistic adventure no doubt, because it always is.